 Monetary Donations: Drop off or mail cash or checks to United Way of Portage County at 2801 Hoover Rd.
 Unit 2, Stevens Point, WI 54481.
 Make out checks to United Way of Portage County and add “Diaper Drive” to the memo section.
 Donate online and add “Diaper Drive” in the comments section.

-United Way of Portage County distributed $14,591 worth of diapers and wipes through our partner distribution sites in 2023.
-That equals approximately 86,346 diapers for the year, or 7,196 diapers per month.
+United Way of Portage County distributed over $29,000 worth of diapers and supplies through our partner distribution sites in 2025.

 How will diapers be distributed?